-In sum, the metaphors above not only suggest that thesis statement provides direction and cues to the organization and methods of a paper.
-Furthermore, a thesis should be focused (or relatively concise) and bring the reader to a new understanding of a topic.
+In sum, the metaphors above suggest that a thesis statement provides direction and cues the organization and methods of a paper.
+Furthermore, a thesis should also be focused (or relatively concise) and bring the reader to a new understanding of a topic.
 Ideally, a thesis should also be “attractive” (compelling or interesting).

 I prefer this because many students have already been drilled in the conventions: a thesis is one sentence; a thesis needs to provide three points of support; a thesis is the last sentence of an introduction.
 These are all guidelines, not hard-and-fast rules.
 Having a clear understanding of what the thesis is supposed to do can provide better direction of what it is supposed to look like.
 I would say the description above provides a good foundation for a generalized thesis.

 But a thesis can do more than summarized above, much more in fact, depending on the writing genre it is used in.
 Generally, I focus on argumentative/persuasive essays (but expository essays are common in my religious studies discipline), and thus a thesis in this context should also make a claim or take a stand, an aspect not clearly articulated in the above metaphors.
 In other words, you should imagine a reasonable person raising possible objections to your claim.
 This has two purposes.
 First, it draws in the skeptical reader who wants to see how you defend your claim.
 Second, it makes you a more thoughtful writer since it asks you to imagine, and possibly mitigate, potential counterarguments.